Point72/csp/docs/wiki/how-tos/Event-Loop-Integration.md

 # CSP Event Loop Integration

-CSP provides two complementary integration patterns with Python's `asyncio` framework:
+CSP provides three complementary integration patterns with Python's `asyncio` framework:

+1. **Same-Thread Asyncio Mode (Default)**: In realtime mode, CSP runs async operations on the same thread by default
 1. **Standalone Event Loop**: Use CSP as the asyncio event loop backend (similar to uvloop)
 1. **Bridge with Running Graph**: Interleave asyncio operations with a running CSP graph